2 arrested in Pakistan over Rs 200 mn fraud in online business | Business

 - Pakistan

-Pakistani authorities have arrested two people in connection with Rs 200 million online business scam, days after the country's top investigation agency launched a probe into a cryptocurrency investment fraud of more than USD 100 million, according to media reports on Sunday.
+Pakistani authorities have arrested two people in connection with a USD 1.14 million online business scam, days after the country's top investigation agency launched a probe into a cryptocurrency investment fraud of more than USD 100 million.

-The Federal Investigation Agency (FIA) carried out a raid in Karachi and arrested two people involved in the Rs 200 million scam in the name of the online business, The Nation newspaper reported, quoting agency officials.
+The Federal Investigation Agency (FIA) carried out a raid in Karachi and arrested two people involved in the Rs 200 million (USD 1.14 million) scam in the name of the online business, The Nation newspaper reported on Sunday.

-''Both of them are director and CEO of the online companies used to defraud public,'' an official said.
+A Director and a CEO of the online companies have been arrested, an official said.

 A case has been registered with the FIA against the suspects for making suspicious transactions of Rs 200 million.

-Last week, the FIA detected an online fraud of USD 100 million using a cryptocurrency and issued notice to the local representative of Binance.
+Last week, the FIA detected an online fraud of USD 100 million (Rs 17,587 billion) using a cryptocurrency and issued notice to the local representative of Binance - the world's largest cryptocurrency exchange.

 ''We launched a probe after receiving complaints regarding a fraud involving billions of rupees being committed using nine online applications," FIA cybercrime wing Additional Director Imran Riaz told the media.

-Riaz said that that cryptocurrency is being used in money laundering and terror financing.
+Riaz said that cryptocurrency is being used in money laundering and terror financing.

 He shared that people invested between USD 100 to USD 80,000 in fraud applications and the developers of the apps were linked to the Binance cryptocurrency, the News International newspaper reported.